 |

-You should also put Chinese on your shortlist.
+Spanish is always a great place to start due to the high number of Spanish speakers inside and outside the U.S. You should also put Chinese on your shortlist.
 Not only is there a large population of Chinese speakers inside the US, there's also a “U.S.-sized population of high-income, educated users who could become customers in China,” says Phil Libin, former CEO of Evernote Corp. |

-Best practices of software localization.
 The following items should be kept in mind when developing your product to simplify the software engineering process and to provide an optimal experience for your international users:

 We also offer support with the following key steps in the localization process: